dzarista/fboss/arista/util/pm-and-sensor-configs/GeneratePmSensorConfigs/README.md

-Every platform-specific file should define a `main` function that simply instantiates an object of the given class (child of `PlatformConfig`) and generates either one of the JSON configs by calling the overloaded `.pmConfigJson()` and `sensorServiceJson()` methods.
+Every platform-specific file should define a `main` function that simply instantiates an object of the given class (child of `PlatformConfig`) and generates either one of the JSON configs by calling the overloaded `pmConfigJson()` and `sensorServiceJson()` methods.

 ### PM Unit Config

 Vast majority of the config is PM unit focused.
 This provides higher degree of code reusability in case multiple platforms share similar PM unit configurations;
-the overarching idea is that the PlatformConfig can be created by "glueing together" multiple standalone PM units (by using the `addPmUnitConfigs` function) with minimal work required to specify how to connect these units.
+the overarching idea is that the `PlatformConfig` can be created by "glueing together" multiple standalone PM units (by using the `addPmUnitConfigs` function) with minimal work required to specify how to connect these units.